-- 6. As part of that mission, our Branch has advocated for the removal of the Confederate monument located in front of the historic county courthouse located in Pittsboro's center ("the Monument").
-When the Monument was erected there by the United Daughters of the Confederacy (UDC) in 1907, it was clear that it represented the voice of those who believe white people are superior to black people and to reinforce Jim Crow segregation.
-Every time the members of our Branch pass by the Monument, we are reminded of that fact. - Monument as a very clear message that we are not considered equal to whites or welcome here.
+- 5. As part of that mission, West Chatham NAACP has advocated for the removal of the Confederate monument located in front of the historic county courthouse located in Pittsboro's center.
+When this monument ("the Monument") was erected there by the United Daughters of the Confederacy (UDC) in 1907, it was clear that it represented the voice of those who believe white people are superior to black people and to reinforce Jim Crow segregation.
+Every time the members of our Branch pass by that monument, we are reminded of that fact. - 6.
+Because of its location, our African American members experience the Monument as a very clear message that we are not considered equal to whites or welcome here, especially in the courthouse where it is located.
 The courthouse is supposed to represent fairness.
 When you go to the courthouse in a nation of laws, you should expect to be treated fairly, regardless of your skin color.
-The words inscribed on the Monument celebrate the Confederacy, which was created to keep African Americans enslaved.
+The Monument celebrates the Confederacy, which was created to keep African Americans enslaved.
 The Confederate States went to war with the United States of America in order to preserve the enslavement of African Americans.
-The very words on the Monument celebrate the soldiers who fought to preserve slavery.
-Because it is situated in the town center, it speaks for the whole county, and the message is that black people are inferior and should be enslaved. - 8.
+The very words inscribed on the Monument celebrate the soldiers who fought to preserve slavery as "heroes."
+Because it is situated in the town center, it speaks for the whole county, and the message is that black people are inferior and should be enslaved. - 7.
 Any monument or statue situated in our town center and on public property should represent everybody.
 We live in the United States, not the Confederacy.
 We pay taxes, we go to school, work and raise our families here.
 We own businesses here.
-The Monument not only does not represent us, it sends a clear message racial hatred and oppression, and because of its location, that message is being sent to residents by the
+The Monument not only does not represent us, it sends a clear message of racial hatred and oppression, and because of its location, that message is being sent to residents by the County.

-County.
 It divides the citizens of Chatham County and turns us against one another.
 When I and other members of the Branch see the Monument, we see what it stands for: oppression of African Americans and people of color.
 The Monument tells us that we won't be treated fairly in Chatham County because we are black.
 It speaks racism, and because of its location, it speaks as the County.